-Parent/guardian involvement with and participation in the activities of this component are critical in helping students overcome barriers to their personal/social, academic and career development achievement.
-Parent/guardian involvement may include referring their children for assistance, working with professional school counselors to identify issues of concern, giving permission for needed services, and providing help in resolving issues.
+As students are supported in overcoming barriers to their social/emotional, academic, and career development, parent/guardian involvement is essential.
+This may come in the form of referring their children for assistance, working with school counselors to identify issues of concern, giving permission for needed services, and providing help in resolving issues.

-Responsive services are implemented through the following: individual counseling, small-group counseling, consultation, and referral.
+Responsive services are implemented through the following: individual counseling, small group counseling, crisis intervention, consultation, and referral.

 Small Group Units and Session Plans